emirasal/CS-436-Project/README.md

 For Stress and Performance Testing "Locust" have been used.
 Test function logins, uploads a file and downloads another.
 The example test function is uploaded.
 ![a](https://github.com/emirasal/CS-436-Project/assets/127860430/7c9eec35-04e0-4c43-b820-6d99db608b89)

+On GCP, E2 machine used in the first tests.
+However, since it was not powerful enough to cover desired traffic, application moved to N2 machines.
+According to stress and performance tests, application works fine with high traffic.

+* The test has been done with 100 users
+* 0 failures
+* 16.2 avarage RPS
+* Avarage Response Per Milisecond started over 350 ms and decreased over time
+    * Avarage response time started high since 100 users tried to login at the same time but it kept decreasing over the test

 # Cloud Functions
 To check if the note desctription is longer than 255 chars: